 Surgeons usually perform laminectomy using general anesthesia, so you're unconscious during the procedure.

-The surgical team monitors your heart rate, blood pressure and blood oxygen levels throughout the procedure.
-After you're unconscious and can't feel any pain:
+The surgical team monitors heart rate, blood pressure and blood oxygen levels throughout the procedure.
+After you are unconscious and can't feel pain:

 - The surgeon makes an incision in your back over the affected vertebrae and moves the muscles away from your spine as needed.
-Small instruments are used to remove the appropriate lamina.
+The surgeon uses small instruments to remove the bone spurs and the smallest amount of lamina necessary.
 The size of the incision may vary depending on your condition and body size.
 Minimally invasive surgeries typically use smaller incisions than those used for open procedures.

 - If laminectomy is being performed as part of surgical treatment for a herniated disk, the surgeon also removes the herniated portion of the disk and any pieces that have broken loose (diskectomy).

-- Depending on your condition and individual needs, the surgeon may use a smaller (minimally invasive) incision and a special surgical microscope to perform the operation.
+- Depending on your condition and your needs, the surgeon may use a smaller (minimally invasive) incision and a special surgical microscope to perform the operation.

 Depending on the amount of lifting, walking and sitting your job involves, you may be able to return to work within a few weeks.
 If you also have spinal fusion, your recovery time will be longer.

 Most people report measurable improvement in their symptoms after laminectomy, particularly a decrease in pain that radiates down the leg or arm.
-But this benefit may lessen over time if you have a particularly aggressive form of arthritis.
+But this benefit may lessen over time with some forms of arthritis.
 Laminectomy is less likely to improve pain in the back itself.